thomasnavarro/thomasnavarro/README.md

  🔭 I am currently working at [Interlude Santé](https://interludesante.com/accueil) as a Front End Developer.

  💬 Ask me about WordPress and its ecosystem, about the wonderful world of Jamstack or about web interactions.
 Also, I'm getting excited about DevOps culture.
-I'm a passionate and I like to learn new things all the time !
+I'm passionate person and I like to learn new things all the time !

  🌱 I'm currently learning [Nuxt 3](https://nuxt.com/) with Michael Thiessen on [Mastering Nuxt](https://masteringnuxt.com/).